Push Anything: Single- and Multi-Object Pushing From First Sight with Contact-Implicit MPC: Methods

 where $\lambda_\circ = (z_k^{i+1} + w_k^i)^\lambda, \eta_\circ = (z_k^{i+1} + w_k^i)^\eta$ and $u^\lambda, u^\eta > 0$ are the weights.
 Note that the above formula is applied \emph{element-wise} for each component of $(\delta_k^\lambda, \delta_k^\eta)$.
 After the projection is complete, the third and final step of the iteration is the dual update, where the scaled dual variables $w_k$ are adjusted to drive the consensus variables $z_k$ and $\delta_k$ toward agreement in the next iteration.

 Although many ADMM iterations could be performed to achieve full convergence, in practice we terminate early after a small, fixed number of iterations, accepting a potentially suboptimal but sufficiently good solution, to maintain real-time control rates.
 Additionally, we terminate after the quadratic step, as empirical observations indicate this yields better performance.
 In the final quadratic step, we set large weights, 1000 in our implementation, in the weight matrix $G$ of the augmented cost \eqref{eqn:qp_formulation_in_quadratic_step} for the end effector–object contact components of $z^{\lambda}_k$ and $z^{\eta}_k$.
 This encourages the end effector–object forces to closely match their values from the previous projection step, which satisfies the complementarity constraints and results in more dynamically feasible forces.
-While this could theoretically be applied to all contacts, in practice it is too restrictive and may prevent the QP solver from finding a solution.
+While this could theoretically be applied to all contacts, in practice it is too restrictive and can cause QP solver failures.

 We note that the concurrent work \cite{menager:hal-05201780} independently developed an approach similar to C3+, though in the context of an inverse dynamics controller.